snoyberg/conduit/README.md

   places.
 For example, notice how similar the code above looks to piping in a Unix shell: `ps | grep ghc | wc -l`.

-Alright, so what we've established is there we can use conduit as a bad, inconvenient version of lists.
+Alright, so what we've established is that we can use conduit as a bad, inconvenient version of lists.
 Don't worry, we'll soon start to see cases where conduit far outshines lists, but we're not quite there yet.
-Let's build up a slight more complex pipeline:
+Let's build up a slightly more complex pipeline:

 ```haskell
 #!/usr/bin/env stack